Bamberg Station 1.6 km

 Generally, there are two beers from wooden barrels: the Märzen and the seasonal.
 Please note, these are real gravity dispense vessels, not mere decorative ornaments.
 Schlenkerla is the only remaining brewery in Bamberg which serves all of their draft beer this way.
 There might be a month here or there when there isn’t one but they also have a regularly featured Rauchweizen in bottles and it goes well with Weisswurst if there early enough.
 They stop serving it after 11:00.
-While Weißwurst is not typical of Franconia, having it at Schlenkerla is an interesting varation since their Weißbier is also of the smokey variety.
+While Weißwurst is not typical of Franconia, having it at Schlenkerla is an interesting variation because even their Weizen is of the smokey variety.
 I think it might be interesting if they put a smoky element in their mustard but one thing they could improve on greatly is their pretzels.
 I think if I get it again, I’ll get bread instead as this is something they do very well.

 Rauchweizen with Weißwurst